When multiplying a binomial (an expression with two terms) by another binomial, we end up with four terms..

 Suppose we wish to expand and simplify:

-From the rectangle diagrams, we notice that everything in the first bracket multiplies everything in the second bracket.
+Everything in the first bracket multiplies everything in the second bracket.
 We can write this as follows:

 ![Rendered by QuickLaTeX.com \begin{align*}&(x+2)(x+6)\\[10pt]=&x(x+6)+2(x+6)\\[10pt]=&x^2+6x+2x+12\\[10pt]=&x^2+8x+12\end{align*}](https://tentotwelvemath.com/wp-content/ql-cache/quicklatex.com-a03e0b7f92179dcb8b05c9ce3faffc55_l3.png)